marcellodesales/vionix/README.md

     # Properties required
     with:
+      seceng-devsecops-dind-runner-tag: "The github action runner tag to run the workflow in"
       docker-compose-context: "The directory where the a docker compose file lives for the build"
       docker-compose-file: "The name of the file used `docker-compose.yaml`"
       docker-compose-service: "The name of the the service within the docker-compose file that contains the image definition"